Unity-Technologies/com.unity.multiplayer.docs/transport/workflow-client-server-secure.md

 You should now have a secure connection between the server and its clients!

 :::note
-If you create clients for multiple platforms, it is important for all of these to still use the same root certificate if they communicate with the same server.
+If you create clients for multiple platforms, it is important for all clients to continue using the same root certificate if they communicate with the same server.
 :::